Who is this course for?

 What will I be studying?

-The sixteenth and seventeenth centuries witnessed such iconic events as the Reformation, the Armada, Civil War and Revolution and the final settlement of many of the issues which had divided Crown and Parliament after 1688.
+The long seventeenth century witnessed such iconic events as the Civil War and Revolution and the execution of Charles I. Between the 'Glorious Revolution' of 1688 and 1714 it witnessed the final settlement of many of the issues which had divided Crown and Parliament.
 This course will investigate this exciting period, a period which saw the creation of modern Britain.

 Unit 2: Fascism in Europe 1918 - 1945